HOME

 If you know what you want to do with your life and you’ve got it all planned past the degree to the career, the wedding, the 2.4 kids, the mortgage and the pension, then a degree’s bound to help you get it.

 If not — and, let’s face it, that’s most of us — then university’s still going to help.
 Firstly, because it’ll help when you’ve decided.
-And secondly, because it’s something useful to do in the meantime.
+And secondly, because it'll give you skills and qualifications to go far.

 IS UNIVERSITY WORTH IT?